elastic/eui/FAQ.md

 ## What is the versioning, releases and upgrade strategy?

 We use [semver](https://semver.org/) for versioning and use that to denote breaking changes in EUI upgrades.
-Traditionally we consider API changes in our propnames or component functionality to be a reason for a breaking change, but do not track the renaming of CSS selectors, mixins or other style changes under this same rigor.
+Traditionally we consider API changes in our prop names or component functionality to be a reason for a breaking change, but do not track the renaming of CSS selectors, mixins or other style changes under this same rigor.

 Traditionally releases are made weekly against whatever is in master and you can update from NPM as you see fit.